 Unlike his many tracksuited pals, Tony Soprano’s wardrobe often shows the intersection of comfort, class, and versatility, well exemplified by the many combos worn with his glen plaid sports coat.

 - Black-and-cream glen plaid wool single-breasted 3-roll-2-button sportcoat with notch lapels, wide padded shoulders with roped sleeveheads, welted breast pocket, straight flapped hip pockets, 4-button cuffs, and ventless back

 - Dark polo or mock-neck long-sleeve knit shirt

 - Dark wool double-reverse pleated trousers with belt loops, side pockets, button-through jetted back pockets, and bottom cuffs

-- Dark leather belt with squared single-claw buckle
+- Dark leather belt with squared single-prong buckle

 - Dark dress socks

 - Rolex President Day-Date 18238 yellow gold wristwatch

 - Gold pinky ring with ruby and diamond stones

 - Gold open-link chain necklace with round St. Anthony pendant